binghamtonuniversity-cs110/lab1/README.md

 CS 110 - Fall 2017
 Due Date: **5:00 p.m., Aug 31st, 2017**

-*All programs will be tested on the machines in the LNG103 lab.
-If your code does not run on the system in this lab, it is considered non-functioning EVEN IF IT RUNS ON YOUR PERSONAL COMPUTER.
+* All programs will be tested on the machines in the LNG103 lab.
+If your code does not run on the system in this lab, it is considered non-functioning *even if it runs on your personal computer*.
 Always check that your code runs on the lab machines before submitting.*

 ### Driver Code and Test Files

-* lab1.py
+* `lab1.py`

 ### Grading Rubric